zhou-yg/tarat/doc/[v2] upgrade some features .md

       - "model" lazy query aysnc
       - computed with state
     - "context" synchronism with 0 compute
-      -  migrate query if immediate or not in two side
+      -  differentiate query if immediate or not in two side
   - connect part
     - access hook in "views" component
       - react